slidevjs/slidev/docs/guide/syntax.md

 outline: deep
 ---

-# Basic Syntax
+# Syntax Guide

-Slides are written within **a single Markdown file**, which is called a **Slidev Markdown**.
+Slidev's slides are written as Markdown files, which are called **Slidev Markdown**s.
 A presentation has a Slidev Markdown as its entry, which is `./slides.md` by default, but you can change it by passing the file path as an argument to [the CLI commands](../builtin/cli).

 In a Slidev Markdown, not only [the basic Markdown features](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) can be used as usual, Slidev also provides additional features to enhance your slides.
-This section covers the most basic ones to get you started, while the rest are covered as [features](../features/).
+This section covers the syntax introduced by Slidev.
+Please make sure you know the basic Markdown syntax before reading this guide.

-## Slide Separators
+## Slide Separators {#slide-separators}

 Use `---` padded with a new line to separate your slides.